 Most bail bondsman charge ten percent of the bond as their fee.
 The bail bondsman would put up the bond with their funds, more often than not requiring collateral to cover the amount of money that the bondsman would be putting up for the individual.

-Defining Factors Increasing the Urgency of an Arrest
+What Factors Increase the Urgency of an Arrest?

 In Florida, specifically Fort Lauderdale, law enforcement could consider the location of the alleged offense as an aggravating factor.
 Proximity to a school, daycare facility, church, or other religious facility and whether or not children were around the area can impact the urgency of Ft.
 Lauderdale drug arrests.
 Individuals that have a prior criminal history or are known to law enforcement for drug-related offenses or any other offenses would be aggravating factors in a drug-related case.